 \section{Introduction}

-The study of local representations of the loop braid groups $L_n$ was initiated in \cite{KMRW}, partially motivated by the desire to explore topological phases of matter in 3 spatial dimensions.
-The motions of free loops (e.g., vortices) in 3 dimensional media are natural generalisations of the motions of points (e.g., anyons) in 2 dimensions, so $L_n$ plays the role of the braid group $B_n$ in the higher dimensional sequel to the topological quantum computation via anyons story \cite{FLKW}.
+The study of local representations of the loop braid groups $L_n$ was initiated in \cite{KMRW}, partially motivated by the desire to explore topological phases of matter in 3 spatial dimensions, see also for example \cite{QiuWang2021,BullivantMartinsMartin2019}.
+The motions of free loops (e.g., vortices) in 3 dimensional media are natural generalisations of the motions of points (e.g., anyons) in 2 dimensions, so $L_n$ plays the role of the braid group $B_n$ in the higher dimensional sequel to the topological quantum computation via anyons story, see \cite{FLKW,Nayaketal,RowellWangBull} and references therein.
 Indeed, $L_n$ resembles $B_n$ strongly: the motions of passing a loop through its neighbour (`leapfrogging') form a subgroup isomorphic to $B_n$, while interchanging adjacent loops have order 2 and yield a copy of the symmetric group $\Sym_n$.

-By a \emph{local} representation we mean a strict monoidal functor $F$ from the loop braid category $\LB$ to the category $\Mat$ of matrices, as in \cite{MRT25} for the braid category $\Bcat$ setting \cite{MacLane}.
+By a \emph{local} representation we mean a strict monoidal functor $F:\LB\rightarrow\Mat$ from the loop braid category $\LB$ to the category $\Mat$ of matrices (see e.g. \cite{MRT25} for a review of the setup in the setting of the braid category $\Bcat$ \cite{MacLane}).
 The morphisms from object $n$ to itself in $\LB$ form the loop braid group $L_n$, just as the morphisms in $\Bcat$ are braid groups $B_n$.
 In practice, one specifies such a functor $F$ by means of two Yang-Baxter operators $R,S$ satisfying certain compatibility relations and $S^2=I$.